Classification of Minimal Surfaces and Solitons to the Mean Curvature Flow in $\mathbb{H}^3$ as Translation Surfaces: Main results

-\begin{remark} At first glance, minimal translation cylinders and conformal translation Grim-reaper cylinders may appear similar; however, this is not the case.
-As shown in the proof of Theorem \ref{theconfSolitonfirst}, the conformal ones are never minimal. \end{remark}
+\begin{remark} At first glance, minimal translation cylinders and conformal grim-reaper cylinders may appear similar; however, this is not the case.
+In fact, it follows from equations \eqref{eqminimalhyperbolic} and \eqref{eqconditionconformalsoliton} that a surface $S$ is a conformal soliton and a minimal surface if and only if is a totally geodesic plane. \end{remark}

-\subsection{Geometry of translation surfaces in \texorpdfstring{$\mathbb{H}^3$}{TEXT}}
+\section{Geometry of translation surfaces in \texorpdfstring{$\mathbb{H}^3$}{TEXT}}

-To stablish the corresponding equations for each class of surfaces we are considering, we first compute $H$ and $N$ in the euclidean space and then use equation \eqref{eqconditionsoliton} to obtain $\tilde{H}$.
-Thus for a surface of the form
+To establish the corresponding equations for each class of surfaces we are considering, we first compute $H$ and $N$ in the Euclidean space and then use equation \eqref{eqconditionsoliton} to obtain $\tilde{H}$.
+Thus, for a surface of the form

-let $X_s$ and $X_t$ be the derivatives of $X$ with respect to $s$ and $t$ respectively we compute the first and second fundamental forms coefficients in the standard way
+Let $X_s$ and $X_t$ be the derivatives of $X$ with respect to $s$ and $t$, respectively.
+We compute the first and second fundamental forms coefficients in the standard way

 where $N(s,t)$ is the normal Gauss map over $X(s,t)$.
 Then, we use the classical definition to obtain the mean curvature, that is